VEZY/PlantBiophysics.jl/docs/src/getting_started/package_design.md

 Yes, it did!

-Both [`to_initialise`](@ref) and [`is_initialised`](@ref) search for common input variables among all models used.
-Then, they compare with the outputs of the models, and if one variable is needed as input but provided as output of another model, the variable is not considered for initialization because it is thought that the user will simulate these variables.
+Both [`to_initialise`](@ref) and [`is_initialised`](@ref) search for shared input variables among all models used.
+Then, they compare with the models outputs, and if one variable is needed as input but provided as output of another model, the variable is not considered for initialization because it can and should be simulated.

 ### Climate forcing